 Architecture in Schools: Primary is a comprehensive programme for primary school pupils in years 4, 5 & 6.
 The programme focuses on D&T and art subjects plus a strand specifically for maths.

 Open-City arranges and accompanies pupils and their teachers to visit an inspiring London building together with a built environment professional and a member of our education team who provide specialist knowledge and learning activities.

 Visits are then followed up by creative classroom workshops with built environment professionals going into the classroom and helping pupils develop their designs, focusing on model making and drawing.
-Finally, pupils enter the inter-school competition and at the awards ceremony winning pupils' models and designs are displayed and pupils, teachers and parents are invited to this event.
+Finally, pupils enter the inter-school competition and winning designs are displayed and celebrated at the awards ceremony, which all participants are invited to.

 Step 1: Evening workshop for teachers and built environment professionals

 Looking at how architecture can enhance the national curriculum and engage pupils

-Exploring one of London's exciting buildings - the visits are led by their partner architect or engineer and the building's representative, and supported by an Open-City Education team member.
-Open-City provide on-site activities and resources; architects are also encouraged to develop additional materials specific to their partner class, to help structure the visit.
+Exploration visit to one of London's exciting buildings, led by the partner team of architects or engineers and the building's representative, and supported by an Open-City Education team member.
+Open-City provide on-site activities and resources; architects are also encouraged to create lesson plans and develop additional materials for their partner class, to help structure the visit.

 Step 3: Evening model-making training session

-All teachers, architects and built environment professionals are invited to develop their model-making skills to use with pupils back in the class, in a hands-on workshop.
+All teachers, architects and built environment professionals are invited to develop their model-making skills to use with pupils back in the classroom, in a hands-on workshop.

-Architects and built environment professionals go into their partner schools and help pupils develop their ideas, inspired by the project design brief set by Open-City, and to prepare their competition entries. .
+Architects and built environment professionals go into their partner schools and help pupils to develop their ideas, inspired by the project design brief set by Open-City, and to prepare their competition entries.

-At the end of the project, pupils are invited to submit their work to the Programme Awards competition.
-Winners will receive prizes, have their work exhibited at an awards reception and the overall winning school will have their scheme built.
-Awards are also given for Teacher of the Year, Architect of the Year and Education Volunteer of the Year.
+At the end of the project, pupils are invited to submit their work to the inter-school programme competition.
+Winning individuals/teams have their designs exhibited at the awards reception and are presented with certificates and prizes.

 Contact Zoe Zotou or phone on 0207 383 5722 to find out further information.

-Last year's Architecture in Schools: Primary programme was a great success with over 700 pupils taking part!
+Architecture in Schools: Primary 2016 programme was a great success with over 700 pupils taking part!